lsst/rtn-029/index.rst

 Creating the repository
 =======================

-In this section we present the step-by-step procedure we used for creating the repository using release **v23.0.0**.
+In this section we present the step-by-step procedure we use for creating the repository using release **v23.0.0**.

-For simplicity, hereafter we refer to the location of the repository the via the environment variable ``$REPO``.
-In addition, we use some environment variables which have the values as shown below:
+For conciseness, hereafter we refer to the location of the repository the via the environment variable ``$REPO``.
+In addition, we use some environment variables which have the values shown below:

 .. prompt:: bash